 She goes on to say the Explode My Payday magical super-duper software will automatically send traffic to these new sites from social media sites of yours like Facebook and Instagram.

-Because Explode My Payday is a ClickBank product, it comes with their standard 60 day money back guarantee where you'll be able to get a refund with no questions asked.
+This is a ClickBetter product it comes with their standard 60-day money-back guarantee where you'll be able to get a refund, no questions asked.

 6 Explode My Payday Red Flags Exposed!

-When the complaints start rolling in and the word gets out what they're selling is utter rubbish, they simply shut it down and open it up again under a new name somewhere else.
+Once the complaints roll in and word gets out that what they're selling is utter rubbish, they simply shut it down and open it up again under a new name somewhere else.

-I recently posted my Greedy Mentor review and when you Greedy Mentor and Explode My Payday side by side, you'll see immediately that it's the same mastermind behind both of these scam sites.
+I recently posted my Greedy Mentor review and when you compare Greedy Mentor and Explode My Payday side by side you'll see immediately that it's the same mastermind behind them both: